 Part 2 (View Part 1)

-Today, we continue our exploration into the manuscripts that tell the story of Darwin's journey towards the theory of Evolution by means of Natural Selection.
-Yesterday, David Kohn, Director of the Darwin Manuscripts Project, discussed the first two of these four manuscripts: excerpts from "Ornithology Notes" and his "Transmutation Notebook D."
+In our previous post, David Kohn, Director of the Darwin Manuscripts Project, discussed two Darwin manuscripts illustrating the development of his theory of evolution: excerpts from "Ornithology Notes" and his "Transmutation Notebook D."

-Today, we explore "Principles of Divergence" and Darwin's "Origin Manuscripts."
+In this installment, we explore two additional manuscript excerpts: "Principles of Divergence" and Darwin's "Origin Manuscripts."

 Celebrating Darwin Day.
 By David Kohn.
 Director, Darwin Manuscripts Project, Part 2